Sing a Bit of Harmony: Reception

 In October 2021, Sing a Bit of Harmony won the Audience Award at the Scotland Loves Animation film festival.
 It is also won the Best Animation Film Award at the New York City Film & Television Festival 2021, entered finalist of New York Animation Film Awards 2021 Best Animation Feature Film.
 In Japan, it is also nominated for the Excellent Animation of the Year in Japan Academy Film Prize 2022.

-Sing a Bit of Harmony grossed $50,490 at the box office.